 OK, this review may just need a bit of explaining.
-Some may be asking how a restaurant that is listed as a popular dining spot on our "cheap eats for college students" page can also be featured as a hidden restaurant on our site.
-Well, the short answer is that while T. Anthony's has been a fixture among Boston University students for many years, it is virtually unknown in other segments of the population (especially those who live outside of the city).
-But whether you consider this Commonwealth Avenue pizza place to be well-known or, well, not so well-known, one thing is tough to dispute; T. Anthony's serves up some of the best thin-crust pizza in the Boston area.
+Some may be asking how a dining spot that is so popular with college students can also be featured as a hidden restaurant on the site.
+Well, the short answer is that while T. Anthony's has been a longtime fixture among those who go to Boston University, it is virtually unknown in other segments of the population (especially those who live outside of the city).
+But whether you consider this Commonwealth Avenue pizza place to be well-known or, well, not so well-known, one thing is tough to dispute; T. Anthony's happens to serve up some of the best thin-crust pizza in the entire Greater Boston area.

-T. Anthony's is housed in a fairly large spot just west of Boston University, in a neighborhood that has a large number of takeout joints.
-What makes T. Anthony's different from many of the others, however, is the fact that they consistently put out an excellent product (plus the fact that they have existed so long in an area that has fairly high turnover of dining spots).
-Their pizza, in the eyes of some, is comparable to Regina's in the North End and Santarpio's in East Boston.
-And while this writer won't go so far as to rank it among these two Boston institutions, it is apparent that T. Anthony's is better than most in town when it comes to pies.
+T. Anthony's is housed in a fairly large space toward the western edge of Boston University, in a neighborhood that has a large number of restaurants, many of which are takeout joints.
+What makes T. Anthony's different from some of the others is the fact that they consistently put out an excellent product, plus the fact that they have existed so long in an area that has fairly high turnover of dining spots. the place looks like so many others in the neighborhood, with its bright lights, hard chairs and tables, and ordering counter giving it very little atmosphere, though the walls are adorned with countless sports photos, including those connected to Boston University, adding a bit of interest (and history) to the space.